Saturday, January 2, 2021

 The Murder of Julian Brandon

-It was 6 pm on Sunday night at the beginning of winter solstice, three days since the new moon and the new year.
-Darkness came early, and it had been dark at the Brandon home for days.
 Julian Brandon and his wife Alice lived at 5340 Primitive Baptist Church Road just off Roy Road.
 Julian was a retired minister who built a new home on his family property in Caddo Parish.
 Though retired, he served as pastor of senior citizens at First Baptist Church in Blanchard.

 People in Blanchard like things quiet, but it was too quiet at the Brandon’s house.
 The last time anyone heard from Julian and Alice was New Year’s Day, and now, four days later, friends and family were concerned.
 It was unlike them to miss church that morning, and when they didn’t show up for evening service, everyone knew something was wrong.
 Friends called, but no one answered.
 Finally, someone went by to check on them.
-It was just after dark when a church member went to the front door.
-He looked through the window and saw Julian on the ground in a pool of blood.
-He ran to his car and called the Caddo Parish Sheriff’s Office.

-The holidays were over, and it had been a quiet weekend for the Sheriff’s Office, but now deputies were going to Primitive Baptist Church Road with lights flashing and sirens blaring.
-The first to arrive was Deputy Mike Vaitkus.
-He talked to the caller in front of the Brandon’s home and then went around back checking the perimeter.
+Vaitkus talked to the caller in front of the Brandon’s home and then went around back checking the perimeter.
 Behind the house, he found a woman standing next to the open back door.
 It was Danny Kent’s wife.
+She said Danny was inside.
 Danny recently retired from the Sheriff’s Office as a mechanic.
 He was a no-nonsense man who was devoted to his family.
-Vaitkus went inside, approached him cautiously and asked him to step outside.
+Vaitkus went inside, approached Danny cautiously and asked him to step outside.
 With Danny out of the way, he went back in and found Julian lying by the front door in a pool of dried blood just like the caller described.
 There was a slash across his neck, and a knife protruding from his back.
 He had been dead for awhile.
 Near his body was a second kitchen knife, broken in two.
-There were bloody prints on the wall and floor, and a yellow bracelet conspicuously lying on the floor in the kitchen.
+There were bloody prints on the wall and floor, and a yellow bracelet conspicuously laying on the floor in the kitchen.

 Knowing there was nothing he could do for Julian, Vaitkus backed out of the house and waited for back up.
 When Sergeant Bill Gaines arrived, the two of them went inside with guns drawn making sure the people who murdered Julian weren’t lurking in a dark corner somewhere.
-Moments later, Richard Jennings set up a perimeter around the outside of the house.
+Moments later, Deputy Richard Jennings set up a perimeter around the outside of the house.
 Only law enforcement or medical personnel could go beyond the yellow tape.

 Vaitkus and Gaines didn’t find any bad guys, but they did find a woman on the floor in the bedroom.
 It was Alice Brandon.
 A trail of blood on the bed led to the floor where she lay.
 She had been shot in the head, but unlike her husband, she was alive.
 When paramedics arrived, Gaines backed away, knowing her survival depended on emergency treatment.
 He wanted to ask who shot her and killed her husband, but he knew it would have to wait.
 She was air lifted to LSU Medical Center in Shreveport.

 Sheila Hostnick and Kay Ward were the on call detectives.
 When Kay walked up to the scene, Lieutenant Steve Tompkins, the shift commander and former Detective Lieutenant, raised the yellow tape.
 As she passed, he reminded her about a woman who lived down the road who just got out of jail.
-Her name was Brandy Holmes.
-Kay knew her well.
+Her name was Brandy Holmes, and Kay knew her well.

 Brandy was a notorious burglar and a thief.
 She spent the last part of 2002 with her father in Mississippi but recently returned home.
 She was a convicted felon on probation.
 Richard Jennings, the third deputy to arrive at the scene that day, dealt with Brandy in the past.
 He responded to a call about a dog bitting a little girl.
 He found the dog tied up in front of Brandy’s house.
 He spoke to her mother about letting the dog run loose.
 She told him the dog was tired of being chained to the tree, so she unhooked him.
 While he was loose, he bit the little girl.
 Richard was writing her a summons for Dogs at Large when Brandy walked up to him and demanded to know what he was doing.
 She tried to talk him out of arresting her mother, but he ignored her.
 Brandy had a soft complexion and was immature.
 Richard was surprised to find out she was 23 years old.
 She couldn’t talk him out of writing the summons, so she took her frustration out on the dog.
 “Looky what you gone and done now.
 Dontcha know beeter dan dat?”
 When Richard looked up from his paper work, she was staring at him.